Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 This mode is intended to calibrate the quartz oscillator circuit; apply an exact 1 MHz signal (e.g. from a GPSDO) and adjust the variable capacitor until the display shows `0„0„000`.
+This will give you short term accuracy down to 1ppm.

 ### Event counting mode
 To enter the event counting mode, press the button during power-up